Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Disney World

 Disney World boasts a lot more dining options and character dining experiences because of its vast size.
-The food at Epcot in particular is notable, offering various foods from all over the world.
+The food at Epcot, in particular, is notable because it offers various foods from all over the world.
 Here are some of the top places to visit for some great food, no matter which theme park you’re at.

 Magic Kingdom: